ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 | --- | --- | --- |
 | 15:0 | YEAR | Firmware program year, in BCD |

 For example, the year 2020 would be represented by 0x2020.
+The DAY/MONTH/YEAR values are generated automatically at compile time using the C DATE preprocessor macro.

 ## FW_REV